twhiston/asct-ardcore/README.md

     Better Max/Msp (and PD) integration with the ardcore, includes a sketch and extern objects for Max and PD for both OSX and Windows (32 and 64 bit).
 This is, i hope the fastest and easiest way to get the ardcore and your software talking

+#ASCTard013- Midi2Gates

+	Takes a midi in via midi to minijack cable and outputs gates from the expander outputs, also has a clock divider and output for start/stop/continue messages

 ## Thanks:

 #Darwin Grosse